belgianbeer/tzdiff/README.md

 * -h: show usage
 * -0: round down to hour
-* -l: display full timezone name
+* -l: display full timezone name (region/city), only city in default.
 * -n count: max hours (default: 10)
 * -f format: output format (using '+output_fmt' of date(1))
-* -t start: set the start time instead of current time.
+* -t start: set the start time instead of current time. (see below)
 * -v: show version of tzdiff.
 * -H: became the scripting mode.
 Fields are explicitly separated by single tab instead of an arbitrary space.
 * -HH: became the scripting mode without timzone name.